Skip to content

 OLMo-core Sharding and Parallelism

-The DPO and GRPO trainers in open-instruct use OLMo-core's parallelism primitives for distributed training.
+The SFT, DPO, and GRPO trainers in open-instruct use OLMo-core's parallelism primitives for distributed training.
 This page documents their shared sharding architecture and per-algorithm differences.

 Overview